 When I got my first job with my own permanent work desk space, it was such an exciting time!
-I couldn’t wait to decorate it but, more importantly, to prep my work desk with the essentials that would keep me productive as I started the new job.
+I couldn’t wait to decorate it but, more importantly, to stock it with all the essentials to keep at your work desk that would keep me productive as I started the new job.
 For example, I have always brought a bottle of painkillers to the first day for all the headaches that would pop-up.
 Keep reading for all of the helpful essential items for your first job (or help reset your work desk).

 This is a pretty long list of essential items that are helpful to keep at your work desk, so I broke them down into a few categories to make it easier to read.
 These items will help your day run smoother and to keep you prepared for any unexpected events or situations.
 Let’s get into the list!

 To me, this is the most important category because these essentials for your work desk are the things that keeps you alert and pain-free.
 Let’s stock our work desk for pain-free days!